shotahino/hello-world/README.md

 # hello-world
-repository for learning how to use Github did firmware engineer for about 5 years. now trying to go more software side
+Rev#2---repository for learning how to use Github